CompiledFunction[args, argregs, nregs, instr, func] represents compiled code for evaluating a compiled function.

 args is a list giving a pattern for the type of each argument to the function.
 The types are specified as in Compile.

-nregs is a list giving the number of integer, real, complex and logical registers required to evaluate the compiled code.
+nregs is a list of the numbers of logical, integer, real, complex and tensor registers required in evaluating the compiled code.

 instr is a list of actual compiled code instructions.